-Over the years I have found that seeing old race cars for the first time in ages is a bit like bumping into an old flame or at least I imagine that’s what it might be like.
-There is a natural tendency to don the rose tinted spectacles, remember the good times and forget the bad.
+Over the years I have found that seeing old race cars for the first time in ages is a bit like bumping into an old flame or at least I imagine that’s what it might be like as most of poor ladies spotted me first and dodged the bullet.
+However there is a natural tendency for us to don the rose tinted spectacles, remember the good times and forget the bad.
 Racing imitates Life.

 A while back I was a guest of Porsche AG at their Leipzig Factory.
 Like all good hosts they made me feel very welcome and when they showed me up to the museum/display area it was an opportunity to meet up with some old friends, the Dauer 962, the TWR Joest WSC and of course the Champion Porsche 911 GT1 Evo, chassis 005.